GhettoGeek/Real-Estate-Lead-Generator/README.md

 ## Real Estate Lead Generator

 ## What problem does it solve
 The app functions as a lead generator for real estate agents.
+It helps users connect with real estate agents.

 ## User Stories